Pylons/pyramid/docs/narr/views.rst

    class Hello(object):
        implements(IHello)

-To attach an interface to a model *instance*, you define the interface and use the :func:`zope.interface.alsoProvides` function to associate the interface with the instance.
+To attach an interface to a resource *instance*, you define the interface and use the :func:`zope.interface.alsoProvides` function to associate the interface with the instance.
 This function mutates the instance in such a way that the interface is attached to it.

 .. code-block:: python
    :linenos: